 - Entity persistable class with full control over its persistence. - MappedSuperclass persistable class that will not be persisted into its own table simply providing some fields to be persisted.
 Consequently an inheritance tree cannot just have a mapped superclass on its own. - Embeddable persistable class that is only persistable embedded into an entity class. - PersistenceAware a class that is not itself persisted, but that needs to access internals of persistable classes.
-This is a DataNucleus extension, not part of the JPA standard.
+Extension